salesforcecli/plugin-packaging/messages/bundle_version_create.md

 After the first bundle version that you create, make sure to update the version number in the sfdx-project.json file for subsequent bundle versions.

-To retrieve details about a package bundle version create request, including status and package bundle version ID (04t), run "sf package version create report -i 08c...".
+To retrieve details about a package bundle version create request, including status and package bundle version ID (04t), run `sf package version create report -i 08c...`.

 # examples

 Create a package bundle version in the Dev Hub org; uses the Dev Hub org with the username devhub@example.com:

-sf package bundle version create --bundle “Your bundle name” --definition-file resources/definition.json --target-dev-hub devhub@example.com
+`sf package bundle version create --bundle “Your bundle name” --definition-file resources/definition.json --target-dev-hub devhub@example.com`

 # flags.bundle.summary

-The name or ID of the package bundle to create a version for.
+Name or ID of the package bundle to create a version for.

 # flags.definition-file.summary

-Path to the JSON file containing the list of components to include in the bundle version.
+Path to a definition file, similar to a scratch org definition file, that contains the list of package versions to include in the bundle.

 # flags.wait.summary

-Number of minutes to wait for the command to complete before timing out.
+Number of minutes to wait for the package bundle to be created.

 # flags.verbose.summary